 When it comes to property division, the first priority should be to preserve your wealth.
 The conventional approach to divorce involves hiring two attorneys at an average of $300 an hour, who are financially incentivized for a protracted battle, oftentimes leaving families tens of thousands- if not hundreds of thousands- of dollars poorer.

-Affordable Divorce Texas offers a truly affordable way to- and through- divorce, beginning with a free one-hour consultation, and a one-time, flat fee structure.
+Divorce Better offers a truly affordable way to- and through- divorce, beginning with a free one-hour consultation, and a one-time, flat fee structure.